Apple Login Instructions

 Requirements to access the Apple web interface

 Accessing the Apple web interface is pretty straightforward and all you'll need is:

 - Access to the network, Either through LAN-cable or through Wi-Fi

 - A web browser, which you clearly have.

 Following are the instructions to connect to your Apple router's interface for configuration and diagnotstics.

-Make sure that you are connected to your Apple router, either by ethernet cable of over
+1. Make sure you are connected to your Apple router

 How to configure your Apple router

 Once you have logged in to the Apple admin interface you should be able to change any settings that are

 Be careful when you configure your router so that you don't break the network.